 Her screen debut was marked in the year 1934, and from that date she has appeared in a kaleidescope of screen roles.
 Filmgoers will vividly remember her more recent portrayal as Peggy Dobson in "Home at Seven", in which she co-starred with her husband.

-As a co-starring team, Meriel Ferbes and Ralph Richardson were acclaimed in "White Carnation" and under Richardson's own direction "Royal Circle" and "Home at Seven".
-Perhaps her most colourful role of recent years was as Patricia Smith in George Bernard Shaw's witty satire-"The Millionairess", co-starring Katharine Hepburn.
-Theatre, she is a member of the clan Forbes - Robertson, a name well known in theatrical history, New Zealand and Australian audiences of the twenties will remember the tour of her great-aunt, Gertrude Elliott, and cousin, Jean Forbes-Robertson, during 1922-24.
-Truly of the English Her West End appearances include ''Musical Chairs'', ''The Dark Tower'', ''The Amazing Dr. Clitterhouse'', ''Rise and Shine'', ''I Killed the Count'', ''The PhilaFly interstate between Brisbane, Sydney, Melbourne, Adelaide & Perth in Australia's fastest largest Aircraft a chemical engineer. but his spare-time amusements of theatricals and music were beginning to demand more and more of his time. and he finally abandoned engineering for acting.
+As a co-starring team, Meriel Forbes and Ralph Richardson were acclaimed in "White Carnation" and under Richardson's own direction "Royal Circle" and "Home at Seven".

+Perhaps her most colourful role of recent years was as Patricia Smith in George Bernard Shaw's witty satire-''The Millionairess'', co-starring Katharine Hepburn.

+Truly of the English Theatre, she is a member of the clan Forbes - Robertson a name well known in theatrical history.
+New Zealand and Australian audiences of the twenties will remember the tour of her great-aunt, Gertrude Elliott, and cousin, Jean Forbes-Robertson, during 1922-24.

+Her West End appearances include ''Musical Chairs'', ''The Dark Tower'', ''The Amazing Dr. Clitterhouse'', ''Rise and Shine'', ''I Killed the Count'', ''The PhilaFly interstate between Brisbane, Sydney, Melbourne, Adelaide & Perth in Australia's fastest largest Aircraft a chemical engineer. but his spare-time amusements of theatricals and music were beginning to demand more and more of his time and he finally abandoned engineering for acting.
 In 1940 Lewis Casson became president of Actors' Equity, and from 1942 to 1945 was Drama Director to the British Arts Council, Besides his many productions with and for the Old Vic. he will be remembered in "Cyrano de Bergerac", "The Linden Tree", "Foolish Gentlewomen", "Treasure Hunt", "Much Ado About Nothing".
-Before leaving for Australia with Dame Sybil on their recent dramatic recitals tour he appeared at the Haymarket Theatre in "A Day at Sea", which ran for a year.
-The cast included John Gielgud, Sybil Thorndike and Ralph Richardson.
-He was knighted in 1945 for his services to the theatre.